omnistory-labs/flutter-library/README.md

 **3) publish**

 By publishing you start broadcasting.
-Pass the RTCVideoRenderer localrenderer and add it in your UI widget.
+Pass the RTCVideoRenderer localrenderer and add it to your UI widget.

     publishIdx = await omnitalk.publish(
             callType: "videocall", record: false, localRenderer: localVideo);

 **4) subscribe**

 To subscribe other broadcasting, pass the publish index.
-You can get publish_index by listening 'BROADCASTING_EVENT' from server.
-Or you can get participants' list before you subscribe.
+You can get publish_index by listening to 'BROADCASTING_EVENT' from server.
+Or you can get participants' list before you subscribe one.

      var partiResult = await omnitalk.partiList(roomId);